nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

     </div>
 </div>
 <div class="caption">
+    Top: Fumehood open/closed logs with alerts off and on.
-    Left: Cumulative time fumehood left open for control (alerts off) and with FRED buzzer on (alerts on) during two measurement time periods of the same length.
-Right: Comparison of estimated energy use per fume hood per year before and after FRED is installed.
+    Bottom Left: Cumulative time fumehood left open for control (alerts off) and with FRED buzzer on (alerts on) during two measurement time periods of the same length.
+Bottom Right: Comparison of estimated energy use per fume hood per year before and after FRED is installed.
 The data is estimated by comparing data logs taken during a control month with FRED installed in a fume hood and logging data with 'alerts off' (no buzzer or posts) and a month in the same fume hood with the alerts on (buzzer and Teams posting activated).
 </div>

 This is a back-of-the-envelope way to calculate energy use, but the result was clear: A *significant* reduction in energy consumption of around 33% or around 3 MWh per year per fume hood.
 When installed in all four fumehoods in our lab, this equates to about 13 tCO2e avoided (using the [DELWP GHG coefficient of 1.09 tCO2e/MWh from 2021](https://www.esc.vic.gov.au/sites/default/files/documents/greenhouse-gas-co-efficient-2021_0.pdf)), roughly equivalent to [removing 3 cars from the road](https://www.epa.gov/greenvehicles/greenhouse-gas-emissions-typical-passenger-vehicle).
 FRED also saves whoever pays the bills for our lab around $2,500 per year, assuming an energy price of [$0.21/kWh](https://www.canstarblue.com.au/electricity/electricity-costs-kwh/).